 - 2011, Maryland: $2,030,000 Verdict: An elderly couple was walking when a dump truck backs into them.
 The wife is killed as a result of her injuries, while the husband suffers severe injuries.
 The wife’s estate sued the contractor and construction company operating the truck for wrongful death and was awarded a $2,030,000 verdict, with $1,140,000 accounting for the woman’s death.

-- 2011, Maryland: $3,300,000 Verdict: Three people exit a bus and are walking on a shoulder of a road when a car veers on to the shoulder, killing each of them.
+- 2011, Maryland: $3,300,000 Verdict: Three people exit a bus and are walking on the shoulder of a road when a car veers on to the shoulder, killing each of them.
 Among them are a pregnant woman and her young daughter.
 Their family members sue the State of Maryland, alleging that they should have built a sidewalk on the shoulder, which would have avoided the accident.
 A Prince George’s County jury awards the family members $3,300,000.

 - 2011, Maryland: $2,025,000 Verdict: An inmate is picking up trash on the side of the interstate when a dump truck crashes into him.
 He dies from his injuries.
 His estate sues both the driver of the truck and the State of Maryland, alleging that the Department of Corrections should have employed safer methods for using inmates to clean roads.
 A Prince George’s County jury awards the estate $2,025,000.

-These verdicts need to be taken with a blocks of salt when using these figures to compute the value of your own pedestrian accident wrongful death case.
+These verdicts need to be taken with blocks of salt when using these figures to compute the value of your own pedestrian accident wrongful death case.
 It is also important to realize that the jury is not told of the cap on damages or any caps on insurance.
 So unless there is a stipulated verdict, the jury simply gives it award.
 Those claims against the state are capped at a measly $200,000.
 The last pedestrian wrongful death case we settled a few years back resolved for $1,000,000.
 Why so little?
 That was all the insurance the Allstate driver had and he did not have assets that justified going after the driver individually.
 The harsh reality is that we have also settled pedestrian accident wrongful death cases for $20,000 and $30,000 because that was all the insurance that was available.

 This brings up an important point about these cases.
 Sometimes, the best work personal injury lawyers can do in these cases is find insurance.
 Maryland law bends toward insurance and there are creative ways to involve insurance companies that are counterintuitive.
 So you need a lawyer with the background and experience to look under every rock imaginable to find more insurance.Hiring a Maryland Lawyer

-Our lawyer have earned millions for our clients in settlements and verdicts in Maryland pedestrian accident cases.
+Our lawyers have earned millions for our clients in settlements and verdicts in Maryland pedestrian accident cases.
 If you have lost a loved one in a pedestrian accident in the Baltimore-Washington area and believe you have a potential wrongful death claim, call Miller & Zois at 800-553-8082 or get a free online consultation and case evaluation.